Ohio Down Syndrome Medical Care Centers

 Affiliation: | Akron Children’s Hospital | |

 Summary: | The Down Syndrome program uses a multidisciplinary approach to provide medical care and developmental services to children and their families.
 Our treatment team evaluates each child and develops a comprehensive plan.
-Follow up visits are scheduled based on the individual needs of each child. | |
+Follow up visits are scheduled based on the individual needs of each child.
+Akron Children’s Hospital specialists provide the full range of medical and developmental care for infants, children and teens with Down syndrome.
+Our goal is to maximize your child’s development by managing medical issues, connecting you with community resources, and teaching you how to advocate for your child. | |

-Ages Served: | Up to 21 | |
+Ages Served: | Birth – Age 21 | |

 Hours and Days of Operation: | First Thursday of month, starting at 8 a.m.; third Thursday of month, starting at noon | |